Santi Cosma e Damiano, Rome: History

 In 1632, Pope Urban VIII ordered the restoration of the basilica.
 The works, projected by Orazio Torriani and directed by Luigi Arrigucci, raised the floor level seven metres, bringing it equal with the Campo Vaccino, thus avoiding the infiltration of water.
 Also, a cloister was added.
-The old floor of the basilica is still visible in the lower church, which is actually the lower part of the first church.
+The old floor of the basilica is still visible in the lower church, which is the lower part of the first church.

 In 1947, the restorations of the Imperial Forums gave a new structure to the church.
-The old entrance, through the Temple of Romulus, was closed, and the temple restored to its original forms; with the Pantheon, the Temple of Romulus is the best preserved pagan temple in Rome.
+The old entrance, through the Temple of Romulus, was closed, and the temple was restored to its original forms; with the Pantheon, the Temple of Romulus is the best preserved pagan temple in Rome.
 A new entrance was opened on the opposite side (on via dei Fori Imperiali), whose arch gives access to the cloister, and through this to the side of the basilica.

 Structure and art

 Next to the new entrance to the complex, there are the rooms with the original marble paving of the Forum of Peace, and the wall where the 150 marble slabs of the Forma Urbis Romae were hung.
 Through the cloister, the entrance to the church opens on the side of the single nave.
 The plan of the basilica followed the norms of the Counter-Reformation: a single nave, with three chapels per side, and the big apse, which now looks quite oversized because of the reduction in height of the 17th-century restoration, framed by the triumphal arch, also mutilated by that restoration.

 The mosaics are masterpieces of 6th- and 7th-century art.
 In the middle is Christ, with Saint Peter presenting Saint Cosmas and Saint Theodorus (right), and Saint Paul presenting Saint Damian and Pope Felix IV; the latter holds a model of the church.